 The construction details of animal underpasses and warrants for construction are presented in Guide to the Design of Fauna Underpasses.

-If however, a drainage basin is located within the clear zone and steep slopes are a hazard to motorists, a safety barrier should be considered.
-For details refer to Main Roads' MRWA Supplement to Austroads Guide to Road Design - Part 6
+If a drainage basin is located within the clear zone and steep slopes are a hazard to motorists, a safety barrier may be required.
+For details refer to Main Roads' Supplement to Austroads Guide to Road Design - Part 6

 During construction all protected sites identified and nominated in the Environmental Management Plan, including rare flora and fauna habitats and heritage sites, in the vicinity of construction works shall be fenced to minimise the risk of site degradation during construction.
 The recommended fence type is 1200mm high Chainwire fence.